 Instead of the usual non-fat, no-sugar-or-cream coffee you dutifully make (and sip with a sigh) each morning, just for this one day, try melting a few white chocolate chips into a steaming cup of cocoa for a luscious alternative.
 You'll thank yourself (and us) tomorrow, when your usual coffee tastes better than ever.

 White-chocolate-covered pretzels create the perfect snacking storm: creamy, sweet, salty, crunchy.
-If you’ve never had this unique pleasure, may we suggest you take this day as permission to tuck in?
+If you’ve never had this unique pleasure, may we suggest you take this day as permission to dig in?

 Although truffles are considered one of the most decadent of all sweet treats, if you’re new to candy-making, truffles are the 101 level.
-Many can be made by simply warming a white chocolate mixture, forming this into balls, then rolling each ball in coconut flakes, chopped nuts, or sprinkles.
+Many truffles are made by simply warming a white chocolate mixture shaped into balls, then rolling each ball in coconut flakes, chopped nuts, or sprinkles.
 (You can also dip the white chocolate balls into melted chocolate before rolling them in these toppings.)
 Bonus: if you need a quick-but-thoughtful gift idea, this DIY is no "truffle" at all!

 Why White Chocolate Isn't Chocolate...
 Wait, It Really Is